Here’s a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 1972 - Is named youth director of Shirley Chisholm’s presidential campaign.

-January 21, 1988 - A Newsday article reveals that for five years he was an FBI informant on organized crime, public figures, and black civic leaders.
-Sharpton denies this claim.
+January 1988 - A Newsday article reveals that Sharpton was an FBI informant on organized crime, public figures and Black civic leaders.

-1990 - Supports the five black defendants in the Central Park jogger case where a white female jogger was gang raped and beaten.
+1990 - Supports the five Black defendants in the Central Park jogger case where a white female jogger was raped and beaten.
 In December 2002 all convictions are overturned when another man confesses to the crime and DNA evidence supports his confession.

-January 12, 1991 - Is stabbed in the chest under the left clavicle while leading a march in Bensonhurst against the verdict in the case of the 1989 murder of Yusef Hawkins.
+January 12, 1991 - Is stabbed in the chest while leading a march against the verdict in the case of the 1989 murder of Yusuf Hawkins.
 The wound is not considered life-threatening.
-Michael Riccardi is convicted of the crime and Sharpton speaks at Riccardi's sentencing hearing, asking for leniency.
+Later, Michael Riccardi is convicted of the stabbing and Sharpton speaks at Riccardi’s sentencing hearing, asking for leniency.

-1992 - Enters politics and places third of four Democratic candidates in New York's primary for the US Senate.
+1992 - Places third out of four Democratic candidates in New York’s primary for the US Senate.

 February 1994 - Converts from Pentecostal to Baptist and returns to preaching.